-Principle of the new aqua layering technology.
-Thin water layer is used as a headbox wedge to stabilize layers.
+Principle of the new Aqua layering technology is described in the image, where the thin water layer is used as a headbox wedge to stabilize layers.

 At PM1 at Dongil Wolsan mill in South-Korea, the new OptiFlo layering headbox enables feeding starch between the layers.
-This increases significantly the strenght properties of the end product while providing cost savings as 30% less starch is needed for same strenght increase.
+This increases significantly the strength properties of the end product while providing cost savings as 30% less starch is needed for the same strength increase.
 Read more here.